MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-test-api-solution.md

 ## Prepare to test the APIs in Codespaces

-The Contoso Real Estate monorepo has been configured with DevContainers.
+The Contoso Real Estate monorepo is configured with DevContainers.
 The DevContainers include the required dependencies to develop locally including npm packages and database services such as PostGreSQL and MongoDB.

 Use the following steps to prepare to test the API when running the API locally.